Maleny celebrity agent Ian “Dicko” Dickson is calling for better transport safety for Sunshine Coast musicians and punters.

 “There’s not enough Ubers, and I’m seeing massive long lines of kids trying to get home.
 That’s a safety issue for parents.”

-Dicko said in order to have a sustainable entertainment industry on the Coast, we needed a “community that could stay here”.
+He says in order to have a sustainable entertainment industry on the Coast, a “community of musicians who can stay here” is necessary.

 “We have to create an environment where people want to work here, instead of running off to the big smoke.